JiyanBlack/Machine_Learning_Coursera_Note/Week2.md

 ### Automatical convergence test:
  test if the J decreases less than a value during each iterration (better to look the plotting)

+### Polynomial Regression

+Our hypothesis function need not be linear (a straight line) if that does not fit the data well.

+We can change the behavior or curve of our hypothesis function by making it a quadratic, cubic or square root function (or any other form).

+One important thing to keep in mind is, if you choose your features this way then feature scaling becomes very important.